 Editor's note: The bullet 3d above is the working assumption made by SA2 and can be reviewed in case RAN groups identify a scenario where AS awareness of packet filters is required.

-, for the PDUs that are selectively re-activated
+3e.
+QoS profiles of QoS rules (including pre-authorized ones) are provided to the (R)AN over NG2, every time the UE switches from idle to connected mode, for the PDU sessions that are selectively re-activated.